MoganKumarPC/InfiniteScroll/ReadMe.txt

-This InfiniteScroll Plugin automatically detects whether the DOM container contains scrollbar or the scroll to be bound for window.
+This InfiniteScroll Plugin automatically detects whether the DOM container contains scrollbar or not.

+The scroll is bound to window if the scrollbar is not found with the configuration.